tuxedoar/tiny-ldap-manager/README.md

  from a CSV file!.
  * Query the LDAP attributes of a particular entry, based on its DN.

-For the time being, there some features that I've planned, that aren't yet implemented.
+At present, there are some features that I've planned, that aren't yet implemented.
 Hopefully, I'll do so in future releases!.

 ## Requirements